Metz to Cochem

 Overview

 Villages are quaint, cities abound in history, art, and architecture, and cycling is sheer magic.
-Enchanting old cities like Cochem and Bernkastel enrich the experience and of course, it goes without saying that you can taste the local wine as often as you like.
+Enchanting old cities like Cochem and Bernkastel enrich the experience, and, of course, it goes without saying that you can taste the local wine as often as you like.

 Highlights